Lung continuous distribution took effect March 9, 2023. What you need to know about OPTN lung policy changes.

 NEW SYSTEM: Attributes and the goals

-Every organ type will have a specific set of attributes that will be considered.
-These attributes will tie to a number of goals such as prioritization of the sickest candidates and increasing transplant opportunities for patients who are medically harder to match.
+Every organ type will have a specific set of attributes which will align with the goals of continuous distribution such as prioritization of the sickest candidates and increasing transplant opportunities for patients who are medically harder to match.

 Understanding attributes and points in a match run